politiscales-kr/politiscales-kr.github.io/questions-kr.md

 ### 국제주의/민족주의

-**Internationalism** is a set of different ides which have for common point to stop making a hierarchy between countries and their inhabitants and to promote as much as possible their cooperation.
+**국제주의** is a set of different ides which have for common point to stop making a hierarchy between countries and their inhabitants and to promote as much as possible their cooperation.
 Pushed to its maximum the final objective is the abolitions of borders.

-On the other hand, **Nationalism** is a set of heterogeneous ideas which, when applied, favor one country and its citizens over foreigners, it also justifies the idea that each people has a nation.
+On the other hand, **민족주의** is a set of heterogeneous ideas which, when applied, favor one country and its citizens over foreigners, it also justifies the idea that each people has a nation.

 15. Borders should eventually be abolished.
 16. People need to stand up for their ideals, even if it leads them to betray their country.